Exclusivity principle, Ramsey theory, and $n$-cycle PR boxes: Refining the joint exclusivity graph

-We repeat this process until we reach an odd cycle each of whose nodes belongs to a different equivalence class.
-The fact that the length strictly decreases at each step guarantees termination, with the limit case being a cycle of length $3$, where each node has to belong to a different equivalence class. \end{proof}
+This process can be repeated until one reaches an odd cycle each of whose nodes belongs to a different equivalence class.
+The fact that the length strictly decreases at each step guarantees termination, with the limit case being a cycle of length $3$, where each node must belong to a different equivalence class. \end{proof}

-Note that a similar proof strategy fails for even cycles because drawing an edge between two nodes in an even cycle can lead to both partitions having even length or both having odd length, as shown respectively in \Cref{fig:even_odd_cycle}(a) and \Cref{fig:even_odd_cycle}(b).
-By contrast, in the case of an odd cycle, one partition is guaranteed to have odd length, as shown in \Cref{fig:even_odd_cycle}(c), guaranteeing that the iterative process eventually reaches an odd cycle each of whose nodes belongs to a unique equivalence class, which in turn implies the existence of a cycle of the same length in $G_i$. \begin{corollary} The length of the smallest odd cycle in $H_i(G)$ is equal to the length of the smallest odd cycle in $G_i$. \end{corollary} \begin{proof} From \Cref{Prop1}, there is a cycle inside $H_i(\Gamma^k)$ that is isomorphic to the smallest odd cycle of $G_i$.
-If there is a smaller odd cycle inside $H_i(\Gamma^k)$, say $C$, it would mean that cycle $C$ must have at least one equivalence class with at least two nodes.
-The proof strategy for \Cref{Prop2} then implies that a smaller odd cycle than $C$ must exist inside $G_{i}$ which we know is not possible.
-Hence, proving the claim. \end{proof}
+Note that a similar proof strategy fails for even cycles because drawing an edge between two nodes in an even cycle leads to both partitions having even length or both having odd length, as shown respectively in \Cref{fig:even_odd_cycle}(b) and \Cref{fig:even_odd_cycle}(c).
+By contrast, in the case of an odd cycle, one partition is guaranteed to have odd length, as shown in \Cref{fig:even_odd_cycle}(a), guaranteeing that the iterative process eventually reaches an odd cycle each of whose nodes belongs to a unique equivalence class, which in turn implies the existence of a cycle of the same length in $G_i$. \begin{corollary} The length of the smallest odd cycle in $H_i(\Gamma^k)$ is equal to the length of the smallest odd cycle in $G_i$. \end{corollary} \begin{proof} By \Cref{Prop2}, the length of the smallest odd cycle in $G_i$ is at most that of the smallest odd cycle of $H_i(G)$.
+On the other hand, by \Cref{Prop1}, $H_i(\Gamma^k)$ contains a cycle that is isomorphic to the smallest odd cycle of $G_i$. \end{proof}

 Notice that in establishing the above relationships between $H_i(\Gamma^k)$ and $G_{i}$ we made no assumptions about the exclusivity graphs $G_1, \ldots, G_k$.
 Thus, the results hold in full generality, for any correlation in any measurement scenario.
 Later, we make use of this fully general connection to explore the specific case of $n$-cycle PR boxes.
 We now explain how violations of the E-principle (or lack thereof) for a joint exclusivity graph can be studied through the lens of Ramsey theory.